QualitativeDataRepository/ssrc-qdr-data-management/pages/pages-root-folder/modules/3/c/c.md

 [Wikimedia Commons](https://commons.wikimedia.org/wiki/Commons:Copyright_rules_by_territory) and [Wikipedia](https://en.wikipedia.org/wiki/Wikipedia:Non-U.S._copyrights) (both organizations rely heavily on such public domain material) are a useful starting point.

 #### Works Whose Copyright Has Expired
 Copyright does not last forever.
-Depending on whether authorship is known, as well as national law, the duration of copyright is determined by the death of the creator (running out x number of years later) or the date of publication (i.e., running out on work published x or more years ago).
+Depending on whether authorship is known, as well as national law, the duration of copyright may be determined by the death of the creator (running out x number of years later) or the date of publication (i.e., running out on work published x or more years ago).
 While such rules make the copyright status of historical works quite clear in most countries, US copyright law is exceptionally messy due to multiple legal changes.
 The only rules that hold without exemption for the US are that

 -   unpublished works created before 1898 (i.e., 120 or more years ago)
     are in the public domain and